bensaru/challenge17-stackoverflow/README.md

-# CSS Selectors Challenge — Temani Afif
+# The Accurate Selection — CSS Selectors Challenge (Temani Afif)

 Community-authored challenge. **Temani Afif** is an expert web developer and one of the most active users in the CSS tag.
 He’s the creator of css-loaders.com, css-generators.com, css-tip.com, css-pattern.com, and more.